Cupid (Sam Cooke song)

 "Cupid" is a song by the American singer Sam Cooke, released on May 16, 1961.
 It charted at number 17 on the Billboard Hot 100 and number 20 on the Hot R&B Sides chart; the track performed best in the United Kingdom, peaking at number seven on the UK Singles Chart.
 The song is featured on Cooke's greatest hits album, The Best of Sam Cooke (1962).

+History

-Cooke's producers had asked him to write a song for a girl they had seen on a Perry Como TV show—but once they heard her sing, they kept "Cupid" for Cooke himself.
+Cooke's producers had asked him to write a song for Sandy Stewart, who they had seen on The Perry Como Show—but once they heard her sing more than one sing, they kept "Cupid" for Cooke himself.
+The song was recorded at Cooke's debut session at RCA Records in Los Angeles, produced by Cooke and Hugo & Luigi, but only Luigi Creatore was able to attend as co-producer Hugo Peretti was afraid of flying.

-Personnel on the recording included Cooke's session regulars Clifton White and Rene Hall on guitar, Clifford Hills on bass, Earl Palmer on drums and Joseph Gibbons on guitar and banjo.
+René Hall arranged the piece with French horn and strings.
+Personnel included Cooke's session regulars Clifton White and Hall on guitar, Clifford Hills on bass, Earl Palmer on drums and Joseph Gibbons on guitar and banjo.
+Cooke's original idea was to bring in the Sims Twins, the gospel duo of Bobbie and Kenneth Sims, to perform backing vocals mimicking the sound of a bow shooting an arrow.

-"Cupid" was ranked at number 452 in Rolling Stone magazine's list of the "500 Greatest Songs of All Time" in 2004 and at number 458 in 2010.
+The final version was chosen after seven takes.
+Cooke left for a tour of the West Indies shortly after completing the recording.

+Reception

 An AllMusic critic described the track as a "perfect pop song" which combines "Latin, R&B, jazz, and mainstream pop elements".